pingcap/docs/system-variables.md

 > **Warning:**
 >
 > **DO NOT set this variable**.
-The risk of disabling this variable is unknown and might cause the metadata of the cluster to go wrong.
+The risk of disabling this variable is unknown and might corrupt the metadata of the cluster.

 - Scope: GLOBAL
 - Persists to cluster: Yes